6 Ways to Involve the Mother of the Bride

-Your mum is one of the most important people in your life but weirdly enough that there aren’t so many official roles for the mother of the bride, so here’s how to make her day really special too!
-Wedding Ideas editor-in-chief Rachel Southwood shares the traditions and not so official roles of the mother of the bride on her daughter’s wedding day in issue 168!
+Your mum is one of the most important people in your life but weirdly enough there aren’t so many official roles for the mother of the bride.
+Here’s how to make her day really special too!
+Wedding Ideas editor-in-chief Rachel Southwood shares the traditional and not so official roles of the mother of the bride!

 Traditionally, it’s the mother of the bride’s job to be the reception host.
 She should make sure that everything goes to plan (and should be fully briefed on what the plan is!).
 She should also: